 Southern California Edison is under a consent decree imposed by environmental groups to install and have operating modern air pollution control equipment by Dec.
 31, 2005.
 However, it needed a guaranteed coal supply by Dec.
 31, 2002.

 Edison and its Mohave partners say it will cost at least $1.1 billion to retrofit the two-unit plant on the Nevada side of the Colorado River and that having missed the deadline, the plant would, at least temporarily, be shut down for at least 18 months.
+All of the Black Mesa Mine's coal goes to Mohave, and thus the water question has to be settled first.

 For several years, Peabody along with tribal, state, federal and various corporate officials had been trying to find an alternative water source to replace the unpopular pumping from the huge aquifer under Black Mesa.
 Peabody said its total use over the years is the equivalent of about a cup of water from a 55-gallon barrel.